 Wild landscapes and deserted beaches.
 Fine food and outdoor adventure.
 Deer, dolphins and mythical monsters.
-As Rough Guides Managing Editor Keith Drew discovered, the Scottish Highlands have all the ingredients for a family holiday to remember.
+As Rough Guides contributor Keith Drew discovered, the Scottish Highlands have all the ingredients for a family holiday to remember.
+Read on to discover his top things to do in the Highlands.

 7 things every family must do in the Scottish Highlands